lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 `tableView(_:cellForRowAt:)` is more interesting in that it is also fairly simple: just access the row, dequeue the cell for the row's type (cellId), bind the row data to the cell and return the cell.
 How simple is that.

 `tableView(_:heightForRowAt:)` simply returns the height given by the row.
-This seem like it should be a property of the cell, but since the cell is not in scope in the method, it is easier to access via the row.
+The height seems like it should be a property of the cell, but the cell, and therefore the cell's type, is not directly accessible in the scope of the method.
+It is therefore easier to access the height via the row.

 It is interesting how trivial the implementation of `tableView(_:cellForRowAt:)` is.
 All of the usual work of deciding which cell is being setup is being handled automatically via Swift's protocol polymorphism - no switch statements required.
 All of the usual control assignments are relegated to the Cell classes that own the controls.